-Compensated absences is the value of unused vacation pay that employees have accrued as of the end of the fiscal year.
+The compensated absences liability represents the value of unused vacation pay that employees have accrued as of the end of the fiscal year.
 Additional information on long-term liabilities may be found in Note 5 of the notes to financial statements.